PhaethonPsychis/web3worlds/readme.md

 The Future Web3Worlds Vision aims to address the challenges mentioned above with a toolset that includes: <br>
 1. A protocol to ask for sponsorships in the form of tokens from applications & protocols that build the web3 ecosystem which gives sponsors exposure to the worldbuilding project.
 Here’s a link to a project that inspired this protocol[GitHub Pages](https://pages.github.com/). <br>
 2. A membership token to enable the community to contribute to the project and reward participation.

+## Pilot 2022: The first launch
+We’re running a 1 year Pilot to test our assumptions about this project and how to operate it.
+To prepare for launch, there are a few tasks we want to properly complete:
+* We are selling a membership NFT the $TINCAN Token to start engaging with the community link here
+* Tincan calls on all talent that wants to use their skills and passion to guide the exploration of web3 and our possible future states.
+The call includes schools of Worldbuilding, Architecture, Urbanism, Foresight, Science Fiction, Design, Cinematography